Recipe Overview

 Please enable JavaScript in your browser to complete this form.

 One of my biggest struggles with eating healthfully is getting enough lean protein throughout the day.
-Anyone else with me on this?
 I’ve found that having turkey meatballs, chicken breasts, or turkey burgers prepped and ready to eat is a huge help in keeping me full and energized throughout the week.

 I love making my healthy chicken salad, for example.
-Then at lunch time, all I do is throw it on a bed of greens and chow down.
-It doesn’t always have to be meat either; we love this chickpea salad but it does seem like protein from meat keeps me better energized through the afternoon, for some reason.
+Then at lunch time, all I do is add a scoop to a bed of greens and chow down.
+It doesn’t always have to be meat either; we love this chickpea salad for a nice alternative.

 These Greek meatballs are my new favorite.
-Paired with store bought or homemade tzatziki, they’re perfect just as they are, but they’re also great stuffed in a wrap or a pita for a handheld lunch or tossed on top of a salad if you’re looking to get in your greens.
+Paired with store-bought or homemade tzatziki, they’re perfect just as they are.
+Greek meatballs are also great stuffed in a wrap or a pita for a handheld lunch or tossed on top of a salad if you’re looking to get in your greens.
+With 215 calories and 30 grams of protein per serving, I’d call that a lunchtime win.

-There’s lots of flavor in these Greek meatballs thanks to feta cheese, dill, oregano, and red onion.
+There is so much flavor in these Greek meatballs, thanks to feta cheese, dill, oregano, and red onion.
 As a bonus, don’t the flecks of red onion look pretty?

 Cooking Tip